Bira/octopus-carnival/_drafts/hells-rebels-3-part-2.md

 ovation when the Queen appears (they should!).
 After that they must pass skill tests to correctly eat each bizarre dish in the banquet, or to make a good impression during the conversation that accompanies each dish.
-The GM can have a lot of fun emphasizing the weirdness of the dishes, which are described in detail in the book.
+The GM can have a lot of fun emphasizing the weirdness or horribleness of the dishes, which are described in detail in the book.
 Each successful test brings banquet points.
 Bad failures can subtract them.
 PCs can excuse themselves from some of the tests, but not all.

 Whether Vyre allies with the Silver Ravens or not depends entirely on how many banquet points the characters manage to get.
 They need at least 20.
 A party of 5